I’m sharing how to create a DIY tone on tone color feature-wall with built in bookshelves, an antique mantel and board and batten.

 I have to say, this might be my favorite home project to date!
 I will let you all decide for yourself, but man oh man what a statement this wall is now!
 The best part of this wall of built in bookshelves, it only cost a few hundred dollars.
 You know me, I love a good before and after, especially when it doesn’t break the bank.
-If anything, I hope my built in bookshelf wall will inspire you to create a statement wall in your home.
+If anything, I hope my DIY tone on tone feature wall with built in bookshelves will inspire you to create a statement wall in your home.

 Let’s take a look at what this wall used to look like.
 Below is a picture from my Rustic Farmhouse mantel.